 Espionage is a murky business, though, and there's likely more to it than that.
 Possibly Skripal had been up to something his former bosses didn't like.
 Or possibly he himself was clean, but British spooks had done something in Russia that annoyed the Russians, so they did a random thing back.
 Who knows?
 Not me, I'm only speculating from a deep background of reading Cold War spy fiction.

 More pertinent to the global strategic issue, I think, was Putin's State of the Union speech — I guess more properly State of the Federation speech — to Russia's parliament March 1st.
 A big chunk of it was given over to boasting about what bodacious new weapon systems Russia has: missiles that can evade ballistic missile defenses, an air-launched hypersonic cruise missile, a nuclear-powered underwater torpedo, and a nuclear-powered cruise missile.
 Are you scared yet?

 You probably shouldn't be.
 Military analyst Norm Friedman over at the Proceedings of the U.S. Naval Institute (not yet online) says that, quote, "All of these weapons have Cold War antecedents," end quote.
 The U.S.A., for example, worked on a nuclear-powered cruise missile back in Cold War Days.
-Further quote from Norm, who is very quotable: "Its most salient feature was that it spewed radioactive waste as it flew … The project died partly because it became clear that it could never have been tested safely."
-End quote.
+Further quote from Norm, who is very quotable:

 So what was this March 1st bluster all about?
 Electioneering, said some commentators.
 Russia has a presidential election coming up March 18th, and Putin is running for a fourth six-year term.